 Construction on the Kingston and Pembroke Railway was incorporated in 1871 and work began on it in 1872.
 Businessmen behind the project wanted to get access to mining and logging operations to the north.
 By 1876, the line stretched from Kingston to Sharbot Lake.
 With the opening of other lines, the pressure was off as far as getting to Pembroke was concerned.
 Still, work on the line continued and in 1884, it stretched to Calabogie and shortly afterwards to Renfrew, which is as close as it actually got to Pembroke.
 Total track stretched about 103 miles.
 Work was also done to extend the line south through Kingston to the shores of Lake Ontario.
 In 1912, Canadian Pacific took undertook a 999-year lease on the line.

 "Under the Canadian Pacific, the line became known as the Kingston Subdivision.
 The entire line has been abandoned in the following manner: Snow Road to Calabogie in January 1962, Tichborne to Sharbot Lake in February 1964, Sharbot Lake to Snow Road in September 1966, Calabogie to Renfrew Junction in February 1977, and from Kingston to Tichborne in 1986."
-(From the K&P Group's history page, where most of this information was drawn.)
+(From the K&P groups's history page, which no longer exists.
+Try this link for more history.)
 Bell Canada purchased the right of way on the line in the same year.

 Between 1986 and 2002 negotiations continued as groups sought to retain the line for recreational use.
 At one point the local conservation authority was suggested as an owner, but it turned down the request for lack of funds and personnel to maintain the trail.
 The City of Kingston bought the rail bed and on December 6, 2007 the first section of the trail opened.